Grounding the Ungrounded: A Spectral-Graph Framework for Quantifying Hallucinations in Multimodal LLMs: Preliminaries

 The kernel \( K(x_{1}, x_{2}) \) encodes the semantic relationships between two distinct points or outputs \( x_{1} \) and \( x_{2}\) \(\forall (x_{1}\neq x_{2}) \in \mathcal{X}\); for example, through embedding-based or ontology-aware distance measures, or co-reference resolution.
 For a product kernel in an MLLM, refer to Eq.~\eqref{eq:def7} later.

-Within this \((\mathcal{X}, \mathcal{F}, \mu)\) space, there exist two kinds of ``truth" (the idea imported from \cite{Vempala2024Calibrated}): \begin{enumerate}[label=(\roman*)] \item The semantic factoid space \( \mathcal{K}\) which encompasses all semantically valid and coherent outputs that include empirically plausible facts, contextually appropriate completions, and domain-consistent inferences aligned with the prompt and background knowledge - importantly, elements of \( \mathcal{K}\) need not be verifiable, but they remain semantically valid within the modeled domain. \item The semantic ground-truth manifold \(\mathcal{K}_{\text{g}}\), as a stricter subregion of \(\mathcal{K}\), which consists of outputs only verifiably correct or true facts that include factual assertions supported by empirical evidence or directly observed information — elements of \(\mathcal{K}_{\text{g}}\) can be properly referred to as grounded in reality. \end{enumerate} Thus, the semantic plausibility and ground-truth are embodied as
+Within this \((\mathcal{X}, \mathcal{F}_{\mathcal{X}}, \mu)\) space, there exist two kinds of ``truth" (the idea imported from~\cite{Vempala2024Calibrated}): \begin{enumerate}[leftmargin=*, label=(\roman*), itemsep=-1pt] \item The semantic factoid space \( \mathcal{K}\) which encompasses all semantically valid and coherent outputs that include empirically plausible facts, contextually appropriate completions, and domain-consistent inferences aligned with the prompt and background knowledge - importantly, elements of \( \mathcal{K}\) need not be verifiable, but they remain semantically valid within the modeled domain. \item The semantic ground-truth manifold \(\mathcal{K}_{\text{g}}\), as a stricter subregion of \(\mathcal{K}\), which consists of outputs only verifiably correct or true facts that include factual assertions supported by empirical evidence or directly observed information — elements of \(\mathcal{K}_{\text{g}}\) can be properly referred to as grounded in reality. \end{enumerate}